Oil soars 10% as the 'largest supply disruption' in history worsens

 “The Strait of Hormuz is the big one," said Croft, who began her career in Washington working for the U.S. intelligence community.
 "It's always what intelligence analysts, military planners have been concerned about."

-The White House has repeatedly said that Trump is “prepared to provide U.S. Navy escorts” through the strait.
+The White House has repeatedly said Trump is “prepared to provide U.S. Navy escorts” through the strait.

 A ship is illuminated by fire from a burning vessel, after Iranian explosive-laden boats appear to have attacked two fuel tankers in Iraqi waters setting them ablaze